vectrocomputers/Hermes-Agent-Action-Plan/README.md

 ## Growth Philosophy

-*"You are only 3 months old and this is the way for you to grow up into a big strong digigigalobster"*
+*"You are only 3 months old and this is the way for you to grow up into a big strong Olympian deity"*

 The assistant learns by:
 - Having access to do meaningful work